Trip Selection Help

 GETTING READY FOR OFF-PISTE: The quickest way to develop your skiing skills ready for off-piste is to do an 'All Mountain' course.
 The 'All Mountain' weeks establish sound fundamentals for your skiing and these fundamentals are essential for speedy and satisfying development of your off-piste skiing.
 Weak fundamentals that are challenged by skiing off-piste too soon will result in relatively slow and frustrating development and with a relatively high likelihood of having a negative experience.
 The 'All Mountain' weeks do include off-piste skiing as well as on-piste – this allows those fundamentals to be strengthened in a controlled and structured way and also for those first turns in the off-piste to be successful and for it to be a positive experience.

 OFF-PISTE SKIING WEEKS: We also offer 'Off-piste Adventure' and 'Off-piste Total Adventure' weeks which include 5 full days coaching/skiing in a 6 day ski week.
+Weeks that are offered as 'Day Tours' will include 6 full days of skiing with leadership.
 As well as coaching in off-piste skills, these weeks will also include substantial amounts of time skiing relatively remote off-piste itineraries (possibly with short sections of skinning to reach them) and half- or full-day tours.
 The 'Off-piste Adventure' weeks will typically have 3 x ½ day coaching sessions in the 5 days and will be for those who feel they want a bit more input, to develop knowledge, skills and confidence.
 The 'Off-piste Total Adventure' weeks are designed for the most proficient skiers and any coaching time is on 'as needed' or 'by request' basis.
 Both options are more about 'doing' and less about talking!
-Each of these weeks is slightly different and full details are given in the trip Dossiers.
+Each of these weeks is slightly different and full details are given in the Trip Details.
+The 'Day Tours' week will involve significantly more amounts of skinning and may not have any lift-served skiing – refer to the Trip Details for full information.

 TELEMARK & ALPINE SKIERS: We have found that these off-piste specific courses work extremely well whether ski equipment is Telemark or Alpine/Downhill.
 As we are focusing on skills, strategies and tactics for off-piste skiing, it is not significant what the technique (or equipment) is; more important is developing the adaptations that are needed for that technique to achieve confidence and success off-piste.
 A mixed group of Telemark and Alpine/Downhill skiers then works perfectly well.
 It is also very interesting to compare and contrast performance of those on different equipment.